 SCENE CHARACTERS TIMEFRAME (APPROXIMATE) GEOGRAPHY FOCUS DESCRIPTOR PROLOGUE Vincenzio (father) Young Galileo Angels Devils Florentines 1574 Florence Yearning for understanding and curiosity Mischief and distortion Five Angels descend from heaven and dictate the tunings of the lute to Vincenzio, Galileo's father, and to Galileo as a little boy.
 Vincenzio tells Galileo that real practical experience is more important than theory: both are deeply moved by the beauty and mystery of tunings and their resonances.
 Five Devils appear, who are agents of chaos and mischief, throughout the opera.
-They parody the beauty of the lute tunings with smutty epithets - quoting the Sonetti Lussuriosi by Pietro Aretino (1499 - 1556) as response to the Angels singing fragments of Dante.
+They parody the beauty of the lute tunings with smutty epithets - quoting the Sonetti Lussurios by Pietro Aretino (1499 - 1556) as response to the Angels singing fragments of Dante.
 A multi-layered ensemble ensues in which the Devils provoke a posse of curious Florentine citizens to mischief, as they invade Vincenzio's house to inspect his 'discoveries'.
-The Angels observe and assert the beauty of music and its purity and moral purpose, resonated by Vincenzio and little Galileo.
-The Devils respond cynically, "But what has he read before he plays?" and inspire further dispute among the invading and dimwitted Florentines: an image of the potential uncomprehending hostility of society towards otherworldly beauty.
-Exasperated, Vincenzio slams down a book on the table and drives the Devils and the Florentines out.
-Little Galileo reflects on what he has seen and vows to pursue the beauty of truth following the example of his father.
+The Angels observe and assert the beauty of music and its purity and moral purpose, resonated by Vincen and little Galileo.
+The Devils respond cynically, "But what has he read before he plays?" and inspire further dispute among the invading and dimwitted Florentines: an image of the potentia uncomprehending hostility of society towards otherworldly beauty.
+Exasperated, Vincenzio slams down a book on the table and drives the Devils and the Florentin out.
+Little Galileo reflects on what he has seen and vows to pursue the beauty of truth followin.

-SCENE CHARACTERS TIMEFRAME (APPROXIMATE) GEOGRAPHY FOCUS DESCRIPTOR 1 Devils Paduans Pisans Vincenzio 1592 Pisa Can a sense of value be found through money or community?
-Five Devils observe Vincenzio working with Galileo (now a young man), the Devils discourse on the hypocrisy of the world and the power of money, envy, hate, power, fear and greed and how they interact with love and sense of duty.
-"Do you believe in innocence", they sing "Give us an hour, you will see how the world descends to malice".
-Meanwhile, Vincenzio and Galileo affirm the purity and mystery of their work on lute tunings and affirm the secret language of mathematics as a key to exploring nature.
+Devils 1592 Pisa Can a sense of value be found Paduans through money or community?
+With Galileo (now a young man), the Devils discourse on the hypocrisy of the world and the power of money, envy, hate, power, fear and greed and how they interact with love a sense of duty.
+"Do you believe in innocence they sing "Give us an hour, you will see how the world descends to malice".
+Meanwhile, Vincenzio and Galileo affirm the purity and mystery of their work on lute tunings and affirm the secret language of mathematics a key to exploring nature.
 Two groups of citizens invade having heard of the discoveries of young Galileo, one group from Pisa and one from Padua.
-Both vie for the attention of Galileo, offering money and privileges against a snide commentary by the Devils about pride and the magic of money and its power to provoke strife.
+Both vie for the attention of Galileo, offering mon and privileges against a snide commentary by the Devils about pride and the magic of money and its power to provoke strife.
 Galileo chooses Padua and the Pisans leave disgusted: a Devil offers Galileo a drink and he reflects quietly on his choice and the intellectual generosity of Padua.
 His father blesses him and exits.